mrsarm/reqclient/README.md

 - `timeout` (optional) The TTL of the request
 - `contentType` (optional, default `json`) Content type, valid
   values: `json`, `form` or `formData`
+- `headers` (optional) object with default values to send as headers.
+  Additional headers values can be added in the request call, even override these values
+- `cache` (optional, default false) if it's set to `true`, adds cache support to GET requests
 - `debugRequest` (optional) if it's set to `true`, all requests will logged with `logger` object in a `cURL` style.
 - `debugResponse` (optional) if it's set to `true`, all responses